ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/74 GETPC.md

 #### Arguments

 -   **const UByte** *B*: Bank to store the value.
 -   **const UByte** *C*: Character offset in the party whose value should be retrieved.
 -   **const UByte** *A*: Address to store the value.

 #### Description

-Gets the standard [Character ID][] for the party member, referenced by *C*.
+Gets the standard [Character ID](../../Character ID.md) for the party member, referenced by *C*.
 This value is between 0 and 2; 0 for the party member at the top of the list, 1 for the member in the middle, and 2 for the member in the bottom slot, as found in the main menu.
 The character ID is then placed at the specified bank and address.

-  [Character ID]: ../../Character%20ID.md "wikilink"